michoel-lab/FindrCausalNetworkInferenceOnYeast/README.md

 ## Results:

-The regulatory relationships between genes as inferred using this pipeline (for tests P2, P2P3, P2P5 and P) and published in [1] are made we obtained are made available as gzipped csv files in (data/predicted_networks).
-The columns are in the following format regulator (name), target (name), weight (posterior probability).
+The regulatory relationships between yeast genes as inferred using this pipeline (for tests P2, P2P3, P2P5 and P) and published in [1] are made made available as gzipped csv files in (data/predicted_networks).
+The columns are in the following format: regulator (name), target (name), weight (posterior probability).

 ## Data: